Hereditary Angioedema Therapeutics Market Size and Share

 By Treatment Type: Long-term Prophylaxis Extends Market Momentum

 Long-term prophylaxis accounted for 57.40% of 2024 revenue, anchoring the hereditary angioedema therapeutics market size at USD 3.36 billion.
 Physicians now favor preventive regimens because real-world studies show 77.00% fewer attacks and 52.00% lower emergency-department utilization versus on-demand approaches.
-Paragraph two: Uptake accelerates as once-daily oral berotralstat and every-four-week subcutaneous lanadelumab remove logistical barriers, pushing prophylaxis prescriptions to half of all treated patients in the United States.
+Uptake accelerates as once-daily oral berotralstat and every-four-week subcutaneous lanadelumab remove logistical barriers, pushing prophylaxis prescriptions to half of all treated patients in the United States.
 At an 18.20% CAGR through 2030, prophylaxis will generate the largest absolute dollar expansion, while gene-editing candidates could eventually compress the segment by converting chronic dosing into one-time therapy.

 By Patient Type: Type I Dominance Meets nC1-INH Precision Growth

 Type I cases held 79.00% of 2024 revenue, translating to USD 4.63 billion and reflecting clear diagnostic criteria and abundant therapeutic options.
-Paragraph two: The nC1-INH cohort is small but rising at 17.90% CAGR as next-generation sequencing exposes mutations in F12 and other genes previously undetected by standard assays.
+The nC1-INH cohort is small but rising at 17.90% CAGR as next-generation sequencing exposes mutations in F12 and other genes previously undetected by standard assays.
 Off-label success with berotralstat plus emerging antisense agents signals imminent label expansions that could lift nC1-INH share above 10.00% by 2030, injecting fresh volume into the hereditary angioedema therapeutics market.

 Hereditary Angioedema Therapeutics Market